thisisteey/alx-system_engineering-devops/0x08-networking_basics_2/README.md

-This is a directory that conatins more projects on network basics.
+This is a directory that conatins more projects on networking basics.